sanjit-bhat/Var-CNN/README.md

 2. Make a directory called choices.

 ## Defense usage
 1. To re-create the defense results of our paper, run ```python dynaflow.py```.
 This will run all the configurations of the defense in both the open- and closed-worlds, creating the defended traces.
-The identity of each defended trace will be saved to the choices folder.
+The condensed version of each defended trace will be saved to the choices folder.
 The defense results will be saved to dynaflow.results.
 2. Run ```python bounds_closed.py``` and ```python bounds_open.py``` to attain the metrics of the optimal attacker on each defended dataset.
+3. To run Var-CNN on a DynaFlow-defended dataset, change preprocess_data.py to point to the location of the defended dataset.
+4. To run Wang et al.'s k-NN (https://www.cse.ust.hk/~taow/wf/attacks/) and Hayes' k-FP (https://github.com/jhayes14/k-FP), download their attacks and follow their documentation.
-3. To run other configurations, change the parameters at the bottom of dynaflow.py.
+5. To run other configurations, change the parameters at the bottom of dynaflow.py.
 Make sure the paths at the bottom of bounds_closed.py and bounds_open.py correspond with those found in dynaflow.py.